bruderj15/servant-hateoas/README.md

 Final goal is something similar to what has been proposed [here](https://www.servant.dev/extending.html#other-directions).

 ## What can we do already?
-Define an instance for class `ToResource api a` where `a` is the datatype you want to have a resty Api for and `api` is the type of your Servant-Api within which the resty representation of your datatype `a` lives.
+Define an instance for class `HasResource api a` where `a` is the datatype you want to have a resty Api for and `api` is the type of your Servant-Api within which the resty representation of your datatype `a` lives.

 ## Example